 Bad weather conditions create an increased risk of being involved in a motorcycle accident.
 The National Highway Traffic Safety Administration reported a 7% increase in motorcycle fatalities in 2012 from 2011.

-If you have been hurt in an accident, contact our Sacramento motorcycle personal injury lawyers at the Law Offices of Edward A. Smith for a free consultation by calling (800) 404-5400 or (916) 921-6400, www.autoaccident.com.
-Edward A. Smith is the author of the California Motorcycle Accident Handbook, which is available by calling our office for a copy and on Amazon or Kindle.
+If you have been hurt in an accident, contact our Sacramento motorcycle personal injury lawyers at the Edward A Smith Law Offices for a free consultation by calling (800) 404-5400 or (916) 921-6400, www.autoaccident.com.
+Edward A Smith is the author of the California Motorcycle Accident Handbook, which is available by calling our office for a copy and on Amazon or Kindle.